Stackclash/5e-vault/4. World Almanac/NPCs/Demogorgon.md

     \ with [[5.
 Mechanics/Bestiary/Beast/Poisonous Snake.md|poisonous snakes]] and other\
     \ venomous Beasts.  "
   "name": ""
-- "desc": "If Demogorgon dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Demogorgon dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "MPMM"